AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-watched-folder-endpoints.md

 The default value is failure/%Y/%M/%D/.

-**Preserve On Failure:** Preserve input files in case of failure to execute the operation on a service.
+**Preserve On Failure:** Preserve input files if there is a failure to run the operation on a service.
 The default value is true.

 **Overwrite Duplicate Filenames:** When set to True, files in the results folder and preserve folder are overwritten.
 When set to False, files and folders with a numeric index suffix are used for the name.
 The default value is False.